 General anesthesia will be used.
 You will be asleep during the procedure.

 Your doctor will place a tiny flexible probe through your urethra and up the ureter toward the stone.
 The probe has two electrodes at the end.
-Images will help the doctor locate the stone.
-After the stone is located, the doctor will use the device.
+Images will help locate the stone.
+After the stone is located, the device will be used.
 An electrical spark will break the stone.
 A special basket or forceps may be used to grab the stone fragments and remove them.
 The stone fragments may be allowed to pass in the urine.